 The Pros and Cons of Attachment Parenting

-Attachment parenting has a number of benefits that includes mutual giving.
+Attachment parenting has a number of benefits that include mutual giving.
 Giving is embedded in peaceful parenting and is beneficial to both the mother and the baby.
 It also has the potential of shaping the child into a reliable and compassionate adult.
 Attachment parenting also enhances sensitivity between the infant and the caregiver since attachment relationships tend to offer a platform for better understanding.

 Studies have also confirmed that attachment parenting improves a child’s behavior because the child feels secure when his or her needs are sensitively and precisely met.
 Scientific research also suggests that babies raised with attachment parenting generally tend to be smarter than their counterparts.